Thereโs a worm addicted to eating grape leaves.

 This is why our work is to encourage and support the evolution of the soul, to teach Soulful Energy and to apply it towards our collective journeys of spiritual awakening.

 Interesting article, Sol.
 I woke up when I was 32, which was 15 years ago.
-I really didn´t have much interest in spirituality before that, I was a skeptic scientist, but I had interest in psychology, interpreted dreams and experienced synchronicity very often.
+I really didnยดt have much interest in spirituality before that, I was a skeptic scientist, but I had interest in psychology, interpreted dreams and experienced synchronicity very often.
 That made me to believe in spirit guides.
 From early on, I had asked philosophical questions about the meaning of life and considered myself a truthseeker.
 The awakening-process started from a disasterous soulmate-connection and progressed then to full awakening in a four-month period, which was like dying, being in purgatory and then giving birth to myself.
 I can easily sympathize with Neo in the movie Matrix..
 This was not a momentary experience but it took about a year or two to finalize the process in a more subtle way.
 So, in my experience, awakening can happen suddenly and permanently during major stress.
-I have all the characteristics of a awakened soul from your list, but I don´t think this is my last life.
-I´ve even had some dreams about planning the next one.
-There have been too many karmic issues to resolve and my life has been far from easy and blissful during the past 15 years,… Read more »
+I have all the characteristics of a awakened soul from your list, but I donยดt think this is my last life.
+Iยดve even had some dreams about planning the next one.
+There have been too many karmic issues to resolve and my life has been far from easy and blissful during the past 15 years, although lately it has been very peaceful.
+I believe that even a very young soul can operate from their souls (and be authentic) rather than egos.
+Of course, in that case they still express the characteristics of their soul-age and level of consciousness.

 Gautam Budhha was born in Lumbini, kapilvastu, Nepal as a fact he got enlighted in india.
 Its very sad to know about the mis identification of such a sacred spirit. :(

 I think I attracted this article to me since I’m really questioning the things in life.
 I can definitely say I’m going through a transitioning point in my life when concerning my spiritual and personal evolution.
 For as long as I can remember, I have been questioning the things that many others value and was different from others my age.
 Superficial things like gossip and sports never held an interest to me, and partying and getting a hangover seem like a waste of time.
 I’m currently a college senior and this past semester, I went through a dark night of the soul.
 I really questioned why I even chose to attend college in the first place (I felt it was an obligation and was expected of me), what I really valued, and life/society in general.
-I felt alone, needed time by myself a lot, craved authenticity, and got so tired of the routine lifestyle and expectations of homework, tests, and essays that I ended up not showing up to class a number of times, didn’t turn some things in, and just got an email that I didn’t pass a couple of classes, the ones needed for one of my majors… Read more »
+I felt alone, needed time by myself a lot, craved authenticity, and got so tired of the routine lifestyle and expectations of homework, tests, and essays that I ended up not showing up to class a number of times, didn’t turn some things in, and just got an email that I didn’t pass a couple of classes, the ones needed for one of my majors (I know I brought this upon myself), and I didn’t enjoy those classes at all as I perceived the teaching methods of the instructors as rather ineffective.
+The path of awakening really started since my freshman year, and not until I returned from studying abroad last year did I dive really deep into my shadow side (studying abroad served as a catalyst for my inner growth).
+Awakening is liberating yet painful and kind of scary.
+There is a big dissonance between my craving for authenticity in life and what is expected.
+I can say for sure that I’ve grown but there is still so much more for me to improve on.
+Needed to post my feelings somewhere.

 Great post!